k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- A: A schema builder that can create co-relational logic between multiple entities originating from multiple tables, databases or data source types.

-\- B: A powerful ETL engine that allows you to connect to remote DBs and execute complex data queries.
+\- B: A powerful ETL engine that allows you to connect to remote databases and execute complex data queries.

-\- C: A development environment that allows you to write functions and execute them on your schema's tables.
+\- C: A development environment that allows you to write functions and execute them on a schema's tables.

 \- D: A resilient, multi-tenant web-service publishing engine.

 \- E: All the above.